paolokappa/SharePointSecurityMonitor/README.md

 ## 🌟 Project Overview

-The original 5,519-line PowerShell script has been successfully transformed into a **modular**, **high-performance** security monitoring solution that maintains the PowerShell ecosystem while adding significant enhancements.
-This enhanced solution successfully transforms the original monolithic PowerShell script into a modern, modular, and highly capable security monitoring platform.
+The original 5,519-line PowerShell script has been enhanced into a **high-performance** security monitoring solution while maintaining the PowerShell ecosystem.
+Although still a single script, it incorporates significant improvements in modularity and functionality.

 ## ✨ Key Features